What You Need to Know About Beneficial Ownership Reporting

 Beneficial Ownership Reporting and the Corporate Transparency Act

-The Corporate Transparency Act was enacted to prevent the illicit use of business entities as shell companies to hide the identities of their owners who may be engaged in money-laundering, terrorism financing or other illegal activity.
-FinCEN can share the registry with both federal law enforcement and private financial institutions for the purpose of conducting due diligence on potential customers.
+The Corporate Transparency Act was enacted to prevent the illicit use of business entities as shell companies to hide the identities of their owners who may be engaged in money-laundering, terrorism financing, or other illegal activity.
+FinCEN can share the registry with both federal law enforcement and private financial institutions for the purpose of conducting due diligence on customers.

 How to Comply with the Corporate Transparency Act

-FinCEN will require registered entities to file Beneficial Ownership Information (BOI) reports.
+FinCEN will require registered entities to file Beneficial Ownership Information reports.
 BOI reports require companies to disclose information about two types of individuals:

 1. The owner’s name;